All Episodes

 He's got the biggest exodus going.

-Let me point out also, though, that Schumer, one of Sean's favorite people, is uh marching around the state bragging about this restaurant bill that he claims to be part of the stimulus bill.
+Let me point out also, though, that Schumer, one of Sean's favorite people, is marching around the state bragging about this restaurant bill that he claims to be part of the stimulus bill, $25 billion in aid for restaurants.

-But read the fine print as I did just a few minutes ago.
+But read the fine print, as I did just a few minutes ago.

-And the fact is, white owners, white men for the most part, have to go to the back of the line.
+And the fact is, white owners, white men, for the most part, have to go to the back of the line.

 You know, I feel so sorry.

-I mean, you look at these people, I mean, these are livelihoods, people and some restaurants, Mark, I mean, that have been there, landmark restaurants closing down left and right and all over the place.
+I mean, these are livelihoods, people, and some restaurants, Mark, I mean, that have been there, landmark restaurants closing down left and right and all over the place.

 So they're all taking the train, the bus to New Jersey, and they're working there.